Momenwael21/Share_Me/README.md

 ## Overview

-hare Me is a social media web app.
+Share Me is a social media web app.
 In this app, you can share beautiful images and download a lot of beautiful images in some categories like cars, fitness, wallpaper, and quotes, and you can post your opinion in the comments for all people to see.

 ## How to use